See it and Sell it First at ASI Show Orlando – January 4-6, 2025. Register Now.

 Promo Companies Brace for Hurricane Helene

-Hurricane Helene has Florida and southeastern U.S. states in its sights, and promotional products firms there are taking action in advance of what’s predicted to be a major storm.
+Hurricane Helene tore into Florida and southeastern U.S. states late this week, and promotional products firms there took action in the face of the major storm.

 hurricane

-Elaborating, Koozie Group said that it’s suspending 24-hour service for certain products, including pens and most drinkware, that are produced and/or decorated in Clearwater.
+Elaborating, Koozie Group said that it has suspended 24-hour service for certain products, including pens and most drinkware, that are produced and/or decorated in Clearwater.

 The goal is to resume 24-hour service for such goods on Monday, Sept.
 30. The firm said it will inform distributors about any orders that may be impacted.
 Customers can find the most up-to-date order information by logging in to their kooziegroup.com account or via the Koozie Group Tracker.

-“We’ll continue to keep customers updated as the situation unfolds, and we appreciate their understanding as we work to keep our employees safe,” Koozie Group said in a statement, adding: “We expect the impact to our customers to be minimal, as we’ve worked ahead this week in our Florida facilities in anticipation of needing to close.”
+“We’ll continue to keep customers updated as the situation unfolds, and we appreciate their understanding as we work to keep our employees safe,” Koozie Group said in a statement.

-Meanwhile, Largo, FL-based Counselor Top 40 supplier Hit Promotional Products (asi/61125) said it has been preparing for the storm for several days, including physically prepping facilities as much as possible and working ahead “as much as we can to minimize/avoid delays that may be felt by our customers due to any closures,” Chief Operating Officer Doug Donnell told ASI Media.
+Meanwhile, Largo, FL-based Counselor Top 40 supplier Hit Promotional Products (asi/61125) said it prepared for the storm for several days, including physically prepping facilities as much as possible and working ahead “as much as we can to minimize/avoid delays that may be felt by our customers due to any closures,” Chief Operating Officer Doug Donnell told ASI Media.